 Prior to working for DWA, Michelle was a Media Supervisor at Exacta Media, Inc. She holds a BA in Communications from San Diego State University.

 Josh Sutton is the Global Head of Publicis.Sapient’s Data and Artificial Intelligence Practice.
 In this role, he is responsible for leveraging big data tools as well as correlation-based and causal-based AI platforms to help clients transform their businesses.
-He works closely with clients to ensure that we align the right tools and platforms with their business objectives.
+He works closely with clients to ensure that the right tools and platforms are aligned with their business objectives.

 Josh serves on the board of directors for NPower, a New York based non-profit focused on mobilizing the tech community and providing individuals, nonprofits and schools the access and opportunity to build tech skills and achieve their potential.

-Prior to Catalent, Jon was a product director/brand manager at J&J, responsible for developing and managing multi-channel campaigns for the launch of a new direct-to-consumer business within the Health & Wellness segment.
-He also held client-facing roles at Rosetta, a leading digital agency, and led a team of marketers responsible for executing email and direct mail campaigns for Pfizer Rx brands while part of Extraprise's marketing services group.
+Prior to Catalent, Jon was a product director/brand manager at J&J, responsible for developing and managing multi-channel campaigns for the launch of a new direct-to-consumer business within the health and wellness segment.
+He also held client-facing roles at Rosetta, a leading digital agency, and he led a team of marketers responsible for executing email and direct mail campaigns for Pfizer Rx brands while part of Extraprise's marketing services group.

-As Managing Partner, Global Head of Social at Catalyst/GroupM Search & Social (WPP), Kieley’s focus is on staying ahead of social market trends and providing industry leading recommendations to drive business results through the Social channels.
+As Managing Partner, Global Head of Social at GroupM, Kieley’s focus is on staying ahead of social market trends and providing industry-leading recommendations to drive business results through the social channels.
 She is a resource for GroupM’s over 100 predominantly Fortune 500 clients.
-Prior to Catalyst, Kieley was Director of the Intent Lab at Media Storm where she grew the agency’s Search & Social offering.
-Kieley was focused on strategy, delivery, and the application of integrated insights.
+Prior to GroupM, Kieley was Director of the Intent Lab at Media Storm where she grew the agency’s search and social offering.
+She was focused on strategy, delivery, and the application of integrated insights.
 Previously, at Neo@Ogilvy (WPP) Kieley held paid search, paid social, and digital strategy roles.
 She is a founding member of Social@Ogilvy, a joint venture between Neo@Ogilvy & Ogilvy PR.
-Kieley is recognized as a thought leader, holding Advisory Board posts with Twitter and GroupM NA.
+Kieley is recognized as a thought leader, holding advisory board posts with Twitter and GroupM NA.
 She also frequently comments in industry publications, speaks on panels, and authors opinion pieces that are shared internally and externally.

 Rick Tolman oversees the Global Demand Generation programs at Domo for all domestic and international markets.
 His senior marketing leadership is marked with more than 15 years of progressive experience building top-performing, large-scale programs for brands such as Sony, Hewlett-Packard, CNN, Domo, eBay, Ancestry.com and Sun Microsystems.
 His background and expertise are focused on building high-performing acquisition organizations using sophisticated data-driven strategies to enable and accelerate sales.
 Rick is a frequent speaker on leveraging technology to optimize marketing performance.